DmxLarchey/Kruskal-Veldman/README.md

 of Wim Veldman's intuitionistic proofs of a variant of Kruskal's tree theorems \[1\].
 Actually the result is [a mixture of Higman's and Kruskal's theorems](#What-is-the-main-result).

-From this result, one can easily derives, via simple surjective relational morphisms, various forms of Higman's and Kruskal's tree theorems, depending on the actual implementation of rose trees using lists, vectors etc. This tasks is devoted to the upcoming project `Kruskal-Theorems`, to be published as a follow-up on short notice.
+From this result, one can easily derive, via simple surjective relational morphisms, various forms of Higman's and Kruskal's tree theorems, depending on the actual implementation of rose trees using lists, vectors etc. This tasks is devoted to the upcoming project `Kruskal-Theorems`, to be published as a follow-up on short notice.